Updated March 4, 2023

 There are five steps to create Parameterized tests−

-- First, test class is annotated with @RunWith which is a Parameterized.class.
+- First, the test class is annotated with @RunWith which is a Parameterized.class.

-- Then create a public static method which is annotated with @Parameters. it returns a Collection of Objects as test data set.
+- Then create a public static method that is annotated with @Parameters. it returns a Collection of Objects as test data set.

 - Next, create a public constructor which takes in one row of test data.